livefreensmart/moderation-guidelines/categories/blog-posts.md

 -- Even though we have accepted blog posts in local languages in the past, We don't accept them anymore.
 All blog posts must be in English.

-### Category changes

-Some authors tend to post some tutorials in the blog posts category.
-It's impossible to move posts from blog posts to tutorials at the moment, so these will be instant hides with an explanation.

-You can advise authors to re-create contribution on the related category.
-However, if the contribution has basic mistakes, you should also warn them about the problems.

 ### Things to consider

 This category is open to plagiarism attacks.
 Even we saw **"rephrase plagiarism"** in this category.
 Use the plagiarism checker tools, google search to detect these kind of behaviour.